 No statistics are available on the use of age assessment nationwide.
-A total of 14,908 young persons reported as unaccompanied minors were integrated in the national mechanism for childcare protection in 2017, a 85% increase from 8,054 in 2016.
-A report published by two Senators in June 2017 mentioned that 49% of age assessments have resulted in acknowledging the person as a minor.
-However, this figure is based on incomplete statistics and cannot be considered as reliable.
+A total of 17,022 young persons reported as unaccompanied minors were integrated in the national mechanism for childcare protection in 2018, a 14% increase from 14,908 in 2017.
+266 A report published by two Senators in June 2017 mentioned that 49% of age assessments have resulted in acknowledging the person as a minor.
+267 However, this figure is based on incomplete statistics and cannot be considered as reliable.
+More recent statistics are not available.

 The 2018 asylum and immigration reform provided for the creation of an automated data processing system for unaccompanied children, aiming at "better guaranteeing child protection and at the prevention of illegal entry and stay of foreigners in France".
-A Decree of 30 January 2019 has further detailed this database and the evaluation process for unaccompanied children.
-As a result, all young persons applying for support as unaccompanied children are from now on required to register at Prefectures their personal data, including fingerprints, photograph and documents, while Childcare Protection may ask the Prefecture for help in the evaluation process as regards the identity of a young person.
+268 A Decree of 30 January 2019 has further detailed this database and the evaluation process for unaccompanied children.
+269 As a result, all young persons applying for support as unaccompanied children are from now on required to register at Prefectures their personal data, including fingerprints, photograph and documents, while Childcare Protection may ask the Prefecture for help in the evaluation process as regards the identity of a young person.
+This new system is applied very differently depending on the competent department.
+In certain circumstances it deteriorated the evaluation system by placing increased attention to control rather than protection needs, thus resulting in confusion for the young migrants and an unfavorable context for an assessment in confidence, 270 despite the guarantees set by the Constitutional court in July 2019; namely that tests must be decided by the judicial authority, ordered only in the absence of valid identity documents.
+If there are doubts on the age, the person concerned, informed in a language he or she understands, must consent to the test (the refusal itself cannot be enough to prove the majority), taking into account the margin of error surrounding the conclusions of the radiological examination.
+271